*This is part of our Hockey 101 series geared towards the newer fan that needs a primer on the game.

 The first type of penalty that does not result in a team going short-handed is the coincidental.
 These are fouls that happen in the same event.
 For instance, a scrum occurs and two players go too far in the rough stuff; the offenders will go to the box for two minutes but both teams will remain at full strength.
 The offenders will be released on the first stoppage of play after they have served the two minutes.

-The types of penalties that incur five minutes in the penalty box are called major penalties.
+The types of hockey penalties that incur five minutes in the penalty box are called major penalties.
 The most common major penalties are for fighting.
 No matter the penalty itself, a major penalty puts that player out of the game for five minutes.
 In a situation where coincidental majors (fighting), neither team will play shorthanded (five-on-five continues).
 If there is a standalone major penalty, the offending team will be shorthanded for five minutes no matter how many goals the opposing team scores.

 A match penalty is the NHL equivalent of an ejection.
-On record, it goes down as a ten minute penalty; however, the player is sent to the dressing room for the rest of the game.
+On record, it goes down as a ten-minute penalty; however, the player is sent to the dressing room for the rest of the game.
 His team will play shorthanded for five minutes under the same rules as a major.
 Match penalties are used to punish a player that tries to or successfully injure another player intentionally.

 Misconduct and Game Misconducts

 A misconduct penalty is a less severe version of the match penalty.
 A player is not entirely ejected but is sent off the ice for ten minutes.
 In this time, his team is not shorthanded unless he was also assessed a minor, major, or match penalty.
 Misconducts are generally for behaviors that involve verbal abuse or other emotional outbursts.
 A game misconduct, however, is a match penalty (automatic ejection) without the team going shorthanded.
-A game misconduct always garners a fine and can even earn further suspension.
+A game misconduct always garners a fine and can even earn a further suspension.

 A special scenario is given when a penalty is committed that takes away a genuine scoring opportunity.
 In a play when an attacking player is in either the neutral or attacking zone, has no defender in between him and the goal, the foul occurs from behind, and the attacking player has clear possession of the puck he will be awarded a penalty shot.
 A penalty shot is a one-on-one showdown between the offended player and the opposing team’s goalie.
 If he does not score, there is no power play and the game continues.
 If he scores, well, obviously his team earns another goal.